Home Blog How To Get a Letter of Recommendation After Graduation

 No matter who you choose, be sure you make it as easy as possible for them to write you a strong and concrete letter.
 The stronger the letter, the better your odds are.
 This means you should ask them early, give them details about the program you’re applying to and be sure to thank them, both when they agree to help you and once they’ve submitted the letter.

-Now that you have an idea of how to get letters of recommendation when you've been out of school for a few years, you can begin your application to our online MBA or online Master in Management program.
+Now that you have an idea of how to get letters of recommendation when you've been out of school for a few years, you can begin your application to the online MBA program.
 Take a few minutes to check out some tips on writing your personal essay and updating your resume so that your application can stand out.

 Earn your MBA online at Marquette